ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 These acts are responsible for establishing metrics as a target to meet, which means the education system changes, for better or for worse, towards a metrics-based system.
 You may also see more staff and more bureaucracy, at the administrative or support level, to hold people responsible for meeting these metrics.
 You may also see an increase in perverse incentives or initiatives which, despite good intentions, usually backfire.

+### **Misalignment Case: IB vs Implementation**

+International Baccalaureate (IB) is the example I'll use here.
+This isn't a positive or negative review of said program; only a review of their mission statement vs metrics.

+Let's say the goal of IB is, paraphrased, [learning and developing skills for a student's future](https://www.ibo.org/about-the-ib/) (IBO, n.d.).
+That could imply many things, such as learning through a trial by fire (i.e. an opportunity for educational rigor) or designing specifically for students with higher abilities and self-motivation, but *the goal is still learning.*

+The metrics that administration, or other people responsible for implementing programs like IB into an institution, may care about grades, graduation rates, student retention rates, and test scores.

+This is a case of misaligned *goals*, not misaligned *metrics*.
+It happens a lot even outside this example.
+Both sides could even be utilizing the same metrics, but placing different weights on those metrics.

+One group wants to ensure high-quality learning goals are met while the other group wants to ensure business goals are met.
+One might attempt a compromise and "meet it halfway" but that is not a great solution and can negatively affect the goals of *both* sides.
+Programs like these may also be implemented to create magnet schools or attempt to bring up low-scoring schools to better meet metrics and stay afloat.

+The program offered by one group may also not match the existing system it's trying to fit into.
+If that occurs, then you're looking at extra work, cumbersome overlapping, and excessive overhead on the part of staff, teachers, administration, students, etc. Though the system may be excellent or great for whomever it's catered to, it requires buy-in and compatibility with the current system(s) to mitigate undue issues down the line.

+The easiest to state, but hardest to do, solution is simple: You need full buy-in or no buy-in (i.e. appropriate, QUALITY support/resources and student desire to enter those programs) for initiatives like these, or else you're setting up the entire institution for failure.
+A program like this should also be separate, but together, within the institution, like how multiple majors with vastly different curriculums are all in the same campus area at universities.
+- To put it like I'm in a negotiation: "Yes, we'll add this program on the condition we get resource A, B, and C before this stated time.
+If this is not feasible, we will not do it."

+### **Open Enrollment**

+Before continuing, consider the following context: generally speaking, a parent wants what is best for their children.

+Let's say you're looking around various options.
+You want the best option you're able to get, even if it means going to desperate lengths or alternative funding to acquire it.
+There's even reviews for all options confirming their value, often through metrics including, but not limited to, the ones discussed here already.

+Adding in the context from earlier, there's no logical leap to make and it makes perfect sense that students will go to the "best" school they can get into.

+Open enrollment doesn't generate bad schools; it merely exposes what school is considered "bad" based on several metrics, then offers options to go into other schools which may perform better.
+If poor performance schools lose enough students to better schools, then they may close down.
+That action, however, lowers the amount of schools in the pool students *can* go to, which increases the risk of overcrowding and negates whatever benefits open enrollment wanted to achieve.

+Open enrollment shares parallels with the effects on economic growth as well.
+Pooling resources, in this case students, into a smaller group of well-off schools and taking away from other schools ironically increases inequality further.
+If inequality keeps increasing, the amount of resources left over for schools suffering from a loss of students and a lack of resources, despite their metric performance, eliminates the capacity for growth and permits less students to get into education.
+- Though not directly related, an article from Josh Bivens talks more about economic inequality through "secular stagnation" (2017) and may establish more parallels.

+Though open enrollment permits mobility for many groups, system-wide issues affecting that same policy stop it from generating any real gains.
+- For video-game savvy readers, it's like developers opening access to a popular MMORPG server without adding hardware or capacity to support the sudden influx of players and creating "dead" servers as a byproduct.

 ### **What about if the entire class fails?**

 Well, that depends.
 Which one of the two probable scenarios is it below?